kesjayaweera/SmartGate_S210/src/web-app/README.md

 cd src/web-app
 ```
 ### 3. Build the docker images
-Now, Build the images using docker-compose using the file in the current directory.
+Now, Build the images using the docker-compose file in the current directory.

 ```bash
 docker-compose up --build